mailcmd/js-mgestures/README.md

 # js-mgestures
 Simple pure javascritp mouse gestures controller.
 I took some ideas from https://github.com/adkelley/elm-mouse-gesture and levenshtein algorithm.
-I also took some small pieces of code from the internet to be able to draw the mouse tail.
+I also took some small pieces of code from the internet to be able to draw the mouse trail.

 ## How it works?